moonpiee/Git-Isn-t-Hard-We-Just-Learnt-It-Wrong/README.md

 # ❤️ Bookmark This

 You probably won’t memorize everything here.
 Neither do experienced developers honestly.

 But this repo is meant to become:
 > that one Git reference you keep returning to whenever your terminal starts acting suspicious.

-And that’s enough.

 ---